Terms and concepts used when tracking work items in Azure Boards

 Queries are used to find and list work items.
 Queries support managed searches, which are used to triage work, versus ad-hoc searches, which are used to find a specific work item.
 Flat-list queries also support status and trend charts.
 To learn more, see About managed queries.

 With remote linking, you can create link relationships between work items in one organization to work items or other objects defined in another organization.
-Organizations must be managed by the same Azure Active Directory.
+Organizations must be managed by the same Microsoft Entra ID.
 Learn more: Link work items, Link to a remote work item.

 Rollup refers to the sum of Remaining Work, Story Points, or other numeric field of child and descendent work items within a hierarchy.
 To add rollup columns to a product or portfolio backlog, see Display rollup progress or totals.